MajkiIT/polish-ads-filter/.github/ISSUE_TEMPLATE/z_general-issue-template.md

 ---
-name: Ogólny formularz zgłoszeniowy
+name: Inne sprawy
-about: General issue template
+about: Other matters
 ---

 <!--